jserot/O2B/README.md

 2. Build the `OMicroB` tools.
 From the top directory run

-   - `make omicrob`
+   - `make`

    This will build `./omicrob/bin/{bc2c,omicrob}`  and `./omicrob/lib`.

 ### To build / run an application

-1. Go to the corresponding platform directory and upload the hardware configuration :
+1. Go to the corresponding platform directory

-   - `cd platforms/quartus/<platform>`
+   - `cd platforms/<family>/<platform>`

+2. Build the OMicroB interfaces

+   - `make omicrob`

+3. For Intel/FPGA platforms, run the `nios2_command_shell` script (located
+   in `<altera>/nios2eds` directory, where `<altera>` is the root of the Intel/Altera software installation)

+   - `<altera>/nios2eds/nios_command_shell.sh`

+4. Build the BSP

+   - `make bsp`

+4. Connect the target board and upload the hardware configuration :

    - `make hw`

-   and build the OMicroB interfaces

-   - `make omicrob`
+   The platform is now ready to receive and execute the application code

-2. Go to the associated application directory and generate the required Makefiles :
+5. Go to the associated application directory and generate the required Makefiles :

-   - `cd platforms/quartus/<platform>/apps/<app>`
+   - `cd apps/<app>`
    - `./make_makefiles`

-   Generate the target C code
+6. Generate the target C code

    - `make code`